eduardocintra/hacker-rank-solutions/README.md

 # HackerRank Challenges Resolved
 This repository aims to maintain my solutions for HackerRank challenges using the Java programming language.

-**Observation:** Please, if this code helps you, leave your star on the repository.
+**Observation:** Please, if these solutions helps you, leave your star on the repository.

 ## Easy
 <hr>